hichana/fdna/RFP.md

                 - cmd d all storage path handles
                 - change minter storage path
             - now mint nfts to exmaple user and register cats to nft catalog
+                - need to set up initialize and royalty receiver
             - now add rest of contracts with same setup in script